AnnaLindeberg/AOC23/README.md

 ## Day 20: Pulse Propagation

 This was fun and a bit tricky!
 I made the different modules into different namedtuples, in the hope that this bare-bones type of class would make it easy to test the "state" of the whole system easily – and that was true.
 But I guess it makes the code slightly less readable than if they where proper classes.
 Anyhow, have not solved part 2.
 Probably won't?

+## Day 24: Never Tell Me The Odds

+A little linear algebra for part 1.
+Probably the same for part 2, but I wouldn't know.